 We found 5 family medicine practitioners who accept Blue Cross and Blue Shield of Florida BlueCare Essential near Navarre, FL.

-Dr. Wayne Burnett works as a family practitioner.
-On average, patients gave Dr. Burnett a rating of 3.5 stars out of 5.
-He honors Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.
-He obtained his medical school training at the University of South Florida (USF) College of Medicine and performed his residency at St. Elizabeth Medical Center, Youngstown.
+Dr. Wayne Burnett's specialty is family medicine.
+Patient reviews placed him at an average of 3.5 stars out of 5.
+Dr. Burnett takes Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and more.
+He studied medicine at the University of South Florida (USF) College of Medicine.
+For his residency, Dr. Burnett trained at St. Elizabeth Medical Center, Youngstown.

-Dr. Logan Porter sees patients in Navarre, FL.
-Her medical specialties are family medicine and emergency medicine.
-Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze are among the insurance carriers that Dr. Porter honors.
-Dr. Porter graduated from Duke University School of Medicine.
+Dr. Logan Porter works as a family medicine practitioner and emergency medicine specialist.
+She accepts Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and more.
+She studied medicine at Duke University School of Medicine.

 Conditions / Treatments